 In addition, the COVID-19 pandemic has shed light on the need to evaluate vendors’ ability to deliver the services and products you need to maintain critical operations under emergency conditions.
 Hence, while establishing a framework or while creating a vendor evaluation scorecard businesses must include factors that help gauge a vendor’s disaster and pandemic preparedness.

 Building strong vendor-business partnerships depends on having a reliable vendor evaluation process in place to identify and gauge the potential of vendors.
-We can help you build such processes and track events in real-time, request a proposal to know more about our capabilities.
+We can help you build such processes and track events in real-time, request a FREE proposal to know more about our capabilities.

 To make vendor evaluation a cakewalk for our clients, we have developed easy to follow steps to create and establish a vendor evaluation framework.
 Adopting this vendor performance evaluation framework can help you compare the capabilities of different vendors to determine the best fit.